rfuzzo/MorrowindPlusPlus/fundamentals/mwse.md

 {% hint style="info" %}
 The shader included in this mod needs to be registered in MGE XE to work as intended.
 Shader order will be given in the [**Shader setup**](/fundamentals/shaders.md#shader-setup) section.
 {% endhint %}

+{% hint style="info" %}
+Do not use both this mod and "Kogoruhn Revisited and Demanufactured", choose one of them.
+{% endhint %}